ethauvin/semver/README.md

 }
 ```

-The arguments block is not required if `kapt` is configured to use the Gradle Worker API in `gradle.properties`:
+The arguments block is not required if `kapt` is configured to use the Gradle Worker API in [gradle.properties](https://github.com/ethauvin/semver/blob/master/examples/kotlin/gradle.properties):

 ```ini
 kapt.use.worker.api=true
 ```

 This option will likely be enabled by default in the future, but is currently not working under Java 10+ see [KT-26203](https://youtrack.jetbrains.net/issue/KT-26203).

-Please look at the [Kotlin example](https://github.com/ethauvin/semver/tree/master/examples/kotlin) project for a [build.gradle.kts](https://github.com/ethauvin/semver/blob/master/examples/kotlin/build.gradle.kts) sample.

-### Kobalt
+## Kobalt

-To install and run from [Kobalt](https://beust.com/kobalt/), add the following to `Build.kt`:
+To install and run from [Kobalt](https://beust.com/kobalt/), add the following to [Build.kt](https://github.com/ethauvin/semver/blob/master/examples/java/kobalt/src/Build.kt):

 ```gradle
 dependencies {